aleynaeser/to-do-list/README.md

 # To Do List App

-It is a basic flutter app for to do list written in Flutter.
+It is a to do list app written in Flutter.

 <h4 align="center">
 1. Home Screen